HOW DO I BEGIN THE APPLICATION PROCESS?

 CAN I GET INTO A CLASS ONCE IT’S FULL?
 IS THERE A WAITING LIST?

-No, you cannot registered for a class that is full and there are no exceptions.
-A
+No, you cannot register for a class that is full and there are no exceptions.
+A waitlist

 WHERE CAN I BUY BOOKS?